vantezzen/auto-form/README.md

 1. Clone your fork and install dependencies with `npm install`
 1. Run `npm run dev` to start the development server and make your changes
 1. Run `npm run fix` to run the formatter and linter
+1. Run `npm test` to run the tests
 1. Commit your changes and open a pull request

 ## Adding new components